PowerShell/DscResources/BestPractices.md

 In each resource folder there should be at least one localization folder for english language 'en-US'.
-Add other localization folders as appropriate, the correct folder name can be found when running `Get-UICulture` on the node that has a UI culture to build strings for.
-There is also the list of [Available Language Packs for Windows](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows#language-packs).
+Add other localization folders as appropriate, the correct folder name can be found by running `Get-UICulture` on the node that has a UI culture installed that the strings are being built for.
+There is also the list of
+[Available Language Packs for Windows](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows#language-packs).

 In each localization folder there should be a PowerShell data (.psd1) file named 'MSFT_\<ResourceName\>.strings.psd1' (e.g. 'MSFT_Folder.strings.psd1').
-Each localized string file should contain the following with the correct localization key and accompanying localization string value (example builds on that the resource friendly name is 'Folder').
+Each localized string file should contain the following with the correct localization key and accompanying localization string value (the example uses the friendly resource name of 'Folder').

 ```powershell
 # Localized resources for Folder